IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 **Configuration**

-The last step is to add authentication middleware to your API host.
+The last step is to add the authentication services to DI and the authentication middleware to the pipeline.
-The job of that middleware is:
+These will:

 * validate the incoming token to make sure it is coming from a trusted issuer
 * validate that the token is valid to be used with this api (aka scope)